SebastianHanfland/RallyGPXMerger/docs/03_system_scope_and_context.md

 ## Technical Context

 This is in most parts a standalone tool.
-When one also wants to resolve street names and post code external API are used.
-Nothing has to be installed.
+It can be used for calculating the timing, but also to publish a rally.